graded-cs-resources/ts_starter_with_classes/Readme.md

-# P5ts With Classes - Starter Project
+# ts With Classes - Starter Project

 This allows you to start with a very simple project that has a class (imported as a javascript moduel) called Box.